IBM/customer-sentiment-on-seller-quality-nlu-cp4d/wiki.md

 > Find the detailed steps for this pattern in the [readme file](https://github.com/IBM/customer-sentiment-on-seller-quality-nlu-cp4d/blob/master/README.md)

-## Deploy on Cloud Pak for Data
+The Code Pattern can be deployed on either Cloud Pak for Data or IBM Cloud.
+Please follow the respective Instructions to deploy.

-Follow the tutorial to deploy on Cloud Pak for Data.

 - [Deploy on Cloud Pak for Data](https://github.com/IBM/customer-sentiment-on-seller-quality-nlu-cp4d/blob/master/deploy-on-cloud-pak.md)

-## Deploy on IBM Cloud

-Follow the tutorial to deploy on IBM Cloud.

 - [Deploy on IBM Cloud](https://github.com/IBM/customer-sentiment-on-seller-quality-nlu-cp4d/blob/master/deploy-on-cloud.md)